 Courses may be offered during only one semester (e.g. spring or fall) per year; courses may also alternate between online and the College Park campus.
-Students should consult the iSchool Course page, the University's Schedule of Classes, and/or their advisor for additional information, while keeping in mind that these plans are only our best guess and are not guaranteed.
+Students should consult the MLIS Course Plan, the University's Schedule of Classes, and/or their advisor for additional information, while keeping in mind that these plans are only our best guess and are not guaranteed.
+Please note that syllabi from previous semesters are available in the Schedule of Classes or by contacting the professor(s).